 InMotion Physical Therapy In Idaho Falls

-IMPT therapists help individuals to give pain relief, restore function, and recover from injury.
+IMPT therapists help individuals to give pain relief, restore function, and recover from injuries.
 We offer experienced and research-based interventions to provide you with an optimal outcome.
 As skilled physical therapists, we believe in a hands-on approach provided by our licensed therapists to maximize safety and progress and have full patient care.
-A referral from your doctor will get you started.
+A referral from your doctor will get you started with our therapies.